kuiperzone/PupNet-Deploy/README.md

         Deploy/HelloWorld.ico
     """

-Note the use of type quotes for multi-line values.
+Note the use of *triple quotes* for multi-line values.
+Use only the `svg`, `png` and `ico` file types.

-On Linux, `svg` and `png` files will be used and installed appropriately (the Windows `ico` will be ignored).
+On Linux, `svg` and `png` files will be installed appropriately and the Windows `ico` file ignored.
 It is important to specify the size of PNG files by embedding their size in the filename, as shown, or simply as: `name.64.png`.

 For Windows `Setup` packages, only the `ico` file is used.

 ### Dotnet Project Path ###

-When building a deployment package, PupNet first calls `dotnet publish` on your project.

-In the `HelloWorld.pupnet.conf` file, you may note that the `DotnetProjectPath` value is empty.
+When building the deployment, PupNet first calls `dotnet publish` on your project.
+To do this, it needs to know where your project or solution lives.
+In `HelloWorld.pupnet.conf`, you may note that the `DotnetProjectPath` value is empty, however.
 This is because the `pupnet.conf` sits in the same directory as the `HelloWorld.sln` file.

-If your `pupnet.conf` files shares the same directory as your `.sln` or `.csproj` file, you leave `DotnetProjectPath` empty.
+If your `pupnet.conf` files shares the same directory as your `.sln` or `.csproj` file, you may leave `DotnetProjectPath` empty.
 Otherwise use this field specify the path to your solution or project file or directory.

 ### Application Versioning ###